Counseling Degrees & Licenses in Tennessee

 Belmont University is a private Christian university founded in 1890 by schoolteachers.
 The master of arts in counseling is the only graduate program in Belmont’s College of Theology & Christian Ministry.
 The MA in mental health counseling combines scientific theory with a Christian worldview.
 Students in the mental health counseling program choose one of four specialty tracks.
 Each requires 60 hours of coursework.

 Finally, the school counseling program prepares graduate students to serve as school counselors in public or private pre-K-12 schools and satisfies the requirements for licensure as a School Counselor in the State of Tennessee.
-The school counseling program is a new program for the school.

 • Location: Nashville, Tennessee